daneden/daneden.me/src/blog/2016-08-04-the-weird-wide-web.md

 prevalence[^1] continues, it becomes an increasingly interesting statement of our place as designers for screens.

-<Image src="2016/08/fbny.jpg" caption="Pillars in the Facebook New York office
+<Image
-echo a recent trend in web design" />
+  alt="A photo of the interior of the Facebook New York office" src="2016/08/fbny.jpg" caption="Pillars in the Facebook New York office echo a recent trend in web design" />

 Popular opinion is that brutalist web design emerged in response to the dominant aesthetic of web design over the last half a decade; plainly-made websites with